On-Demand Learning

 tamika l. butler

 tamika l. butler — an expert on the built environment, equity, and anti-racism — is founder of tamika l. butler consulting.
 Previously, she was the Director of Planning, California and the Director of DEI at Toole Design.
-She’s pursuing a PhD in Urban Planning at UCLA. tamika received her J.D. from Stanford, and received her B.A. and B.S. at Creighton University in her hometown of Omaha.
+She’s pursuing a PhD in Urban Planning at the UCLA. tamika received her J.D. from Stanford, and received her B.A. and B.S. at Creighton University in her hometown of Omaha.
 She lives in Los Angeles with her wife and kids.

 Executive Director